7 Best Coffee Scales: Reviews and Buying Guide

 Getting a good coffee scale doesn’t mean you need to spend a small fortune, and Etekcity is there to prove it.
 What’s more, this model looks and feels premium.
 Plus, it offers certain features of more expensive units.

-For starters, the Etekcity has a stainless steel top, large backlit display, and laminated buttons.
-This makes the scale more durable and adds to its overall aesthetic appeal.
+For starters, the Etekcity coffee and kitchen scale has a stainless steel top, large backlit display, and laminated buttons.
+This makes this digital kitchen scale more durable and adds to its overall aesthetic appeal.
 The profile is slim and the scale measures 0.67” x 5.70” x 7.32” and weighs 7 ounces.
 This puts it among the most compact units, but what about the features?

-The Etekcity is designed to give you precise measurements in the Imperial and metric systems and it’s easy to switch between the two.
+The Etekcity coffee and kitchen scale is designed to give you precise measurements in the Imperial and metric systems and it’s easy to switch between the two.
 The maximum weight capacity is 11 pounds (5kg or 176oz) and the scale features 1g (0.035oz) increments.

-BEST SUITED FOR: Beginners looking for a great entry-level scale, or if you are strapped for cash but don’t want to compromise on the specs.
+BEST SUITED FOR: Beginners looking for a great entry-level coffee and kitchen scale, or if you are strapped for cash but don’t want to compromise on the specs.

 3. Coffee Gator Digital Scale – Best Value for Money